SoftwareDojo/Katas/Descriptions/FizzBuzz.md

 ```
 # Extentions

-* Also return "fizz", "buzz" or "fizzbuzz" if a number contains the digit 3, 5 or both.
+* Return "fizz", "buzz" or "fizzbuzz" if a number contains 3, 5 or both.
 ```
 Input: 13 Output: fizz
 Input: 51 Output: buzz